 1987-2001 Yamaha Razz (SH50) : Yamaha Mint (1YU)

-The Yamaha Razz, and it's counterpart in Japan, the Mint is not an ideal candidate for modifying as there is very few aero for them, along with them being chain driven (instead of belt) for a top speed of 30 mph.
+Sold as the Yamaha Razz in North America, and it's counterpart in Japan, the Mint is a less common candidate for modifying as there is very few aero options for them, along with being chain driven (instead of belt) for a top speed of approximately 30 mph.
 It can work if you are looking to be different or interested in doing a motor swap.

 1987-1991 Yamaha Jog (CG50) : Yamaha Jog (2JA / 3CP)